 Obtaining a pre-purchase vehicle inspection in Vancouver can be difficult.
 Some repair shops perform only cursory inspections that will identify tune-up and light maintenance opportunities for the shop.
 Others will refuse an inspection outright because they don’t want to get into a conflict with a dealer.
-The mobile inspection service recommended by some used car dealers mystery shopped by the APA performed an incomplete inspection and checked off items that had not been verified.
+The mobile inspection service recommended by some used car dealers and shopped by the APA performed an incomplete inspection and checked off items that had not been verified.

 Eye on Collision Repairs

 Located in Delta B.C.

 If you’re considering a rebuilt vehicle or have reason to believe the vehicle may have been involved in a significant collision, this is the must-see expert for consumers in the Lower Mainland.
 A pre-purchase inspection costs $150 at a facility in Delta, or for a small additional charge a mobile inspection at a location closer to the seller.
 If you bought a badly hit car, Dennis Pieschel is the expert you’ll want in your corner to support your claim.
 A report with supporting photos that you can use in Court costs from $175 to $250.
 Mr. Pieschel also acts as an expert in accelerated depreciation cases for luxury vehicles that have lost value after extensive collision repairs.
 Mr. Pieschel is a former ICBC collision estimator.
-He offers an inspection-only service of the chassis and body for prior collision repairs; he does offer a general mechanical inspection nor perform repairs.
-He is available by appointment on Saturdays.
+Dennis Pieschel offers an inspection-only service of the chassis and body for prior collision repairs; he does offer a general mechanical inspection nor perform repairs.

 Hemrich Brothers Garage

 8506 Ash Street, (Marpole) Vancouver, B.C.

-If you’re buying a rebuilt vehicle in Vancouver, this is a shop to consider.
+If you’re buying a vehicle in Vancouver, this is a shop to consider.
 A competent mechanical repair facility with good alignment equipment and the knowledge required to use it, derived from setting up vehicles for competition.

 For APA members who choose not to use a used car inspection service or members outside Toronto and Montreal, the APA has a list of repair shops in Greater Toronto, Ottawa, Montreal, Québec, Vancouver and Calgary that can perform a general inspection.